SR-22 Insurance: State-by-State Requirements + Cost (2026)

 The filing fee is $15-$25 per insurer per filing, charged once at the start of coverage.
 If you switch insurers during the SR-22 period, the new insurer files a fresh SR-22 and charges another $15-$25.
 The fee is the same in every SR-22 state — it is a flat administrative charge for transmitting the form to the DMV.

-The policy premium is where SR-22 drivers actually feel the cost.
-After a DUI conviction, the average policy premium roughly doubles, according to Insurance Information Institute aggregated rate data.
-After an at-fault uninsured accident the multiplier is closer to 1.5x.
-The increase comes from the underlying conviction, not the SR-22 paper itself; an unconvicted driver who voluntarily filed an SR-22 (impossible in practice, but illustrative) would pay almost nothing more.
-National rough numbers for 2026:
+The policy premium is where SR-22 drivers actually feel the pain.
+After a DUI conviction the average premium roughly doubles, per Insurance Information Institute aggregated rate data; after an at-fault uninsured accident the multiplier sits closer to 1.5x.
+The jump comes from the conviction on your record, not from the SR-22 paperwork.
+An unconvicted driver who somehow filed one voluntarily (impossible in practice, but the point stands) would pay almost nothing extra.
+Rough national numbers for 2026:

 - Pre-event annual premium: $1,800 average full-coverage